 During your consultation, you may find that the surgeon recommends six months of a restricted dietary program along with a regular exercise regimen.
 Consider any tips and guidelines the surgeon gives you as introductions to the bariatric surgery lifestyle.

-Your surgeon is sure to give you a series of tips as part of this program that include quitting smoking (or other tobacco and nicotine products), and eating regular and healthy meals, such as three solid meals with two sensible snacks each day.
-Your surgeon may recommend that you stop eating four hours before bed, and that you always eat breakfast.
+Your surgeon will give you a series of tips as part of this program, including quitting smoking (or other tobacco and nicotine products) and eating regular and healthy meals, such as three solid meals with two sensible snacks each day.
+Your surgeon may recommend you stop eating four hours before bed and always eat breakfast.
 Whether or not one should skip the first meal of the day seems to be a question on many bariatric patients’ minds.

-By giving you this Bariatric Surgery Lifestyle Plan, your surgeon is preparing you for surgery.
+By giving you this Bariatric Surgery Lifestyle Plan, your surgeon prepares you for surgery.
 However, he will also give you the tools to change your relationship with food.
-It is best to think of the foods we eat as fuel for our bodies, so your surgeon will advise you to pay attention to the foods you eat, and how your body reacts to them.
-Pay attention before meals, during, and after to really feel the difference between mildly hungry, starving, overfly full, and properly satiated.
+It is best to think of the foods we eat as fuel for our bodies, so your surgeon will advise you to pay attention to the foods you eat and how your body reacts to them.
+Pay attention before meals, during, and after to feel the difference between mildly hungry, starving, overfly full, and properly satiated.

-You say that losing the excess weight is important to you.
+You say that losing excess Weight is important to you.
 Are you willing to back it up by living healthily?
-Bariatric Patients that follow a healthy lifestyle tend to have higher chances of meeting their weight loss surgery goals.
+Bariatric Patients who follow a healthy lifestyle tend to have higher chances of meeting their weight loss surgery goals.

 5. You Are Motivated to Lose Weight

-Research shows that a motivation to lose weight is critical to long-term weight loss following bariatric surgery.
-Seeking out a surgeon is not enough to prove your motivation to shed the excess pounds.
+Research shows that a motivation to lose Weight is critical to long-term weight loss following bariatric surgery.
+Seeking a surgeon cannot prove your motivation to shed the excess pounds.
 Instead, your surgeon should see that you are willing to change no matter what.
-In medical circles, this motivation is referred to as having high levels of readiness to change or RTC.
-Having it means that you are willing to follow all of your bariatric surgeon’s suggestions, and not just in the realm of healthier eating and regular exercise.
+In medical circles, this motivation is referred to as having a high readiness to change or RTC.
+It means you will follow your bariatric surgeon’s suggestions, not just in healthier eating and regular exercise.
 Also included are listening to your surgeon when advised to seek follow-up care in six months following surgery, for example, and telling your surgeon the moment weight loss has stalled or you experience complications.
-This regular communication with your surgeon and willingness to follow your doctor’s guidance are key to lifelong weight loss with bariatric surgery.
+This regular communication with your surgeon and willingness to follow your doctor’s guidance is key to lifelong weight loss with bariatric surgery.

 6. You Have Gathered A Sound Support System

-Making a lifelong change like defeating obesity requires you to be strong and resilient, but you’re not a superhero.
-You should expect to waver at times, which is why a good support system becomes necessary.
+Making a lifelong change, like defeating obesity, requires strength and resilience, but you’re not a superhero.
+You should expect to waver sometimes, so a good support system is necessary.

 A friend, family member, parent, counselor, or anyone else who can provide emotional support will help you achieve your weight loss goals by showing you that you are not alone in your struggle to be healthy.

 Some patients seek out weight loss surgery support groups.
-You can share ideas with likeminded people going through the same experiences there.
-A good bariatric surgeon can put you in touch with one or more support groups in your area, as well as put you into contact with counselors, nutritionists, and fitness experts.
-With help like that, you are going to succeed on your weight loss journey.
+You can share ideas with like-minded people going through the same experiences there.
+A good bariatric surgeon can put you in touch with one or more support groups in your area and put you in contact with counselors, nutritionists, and fitness experts.
+With help like that, you will succeed on your weight loss journey.

 7. You Have the Best Bariatric (Weight Loss Surgeon)

-Most weight loss surgeons today use minimally-invasive procedures.
+Most weight loss surgeons today use minimally invasive procedures.
 One of the procedures is the sleeve gastrectomy, which the surgeon performs using tiny incisions and a laparoscopic camera.
-These types of surgeries come with low complication rates and high susceptibility for positive long-term outcomes.
+These surgeries have low complication rates and high susceptibility to positive long-term outcomes.

 Following those methods will help you find a qualified surgeon.
 However, how do you know if the surgeon is right for you, specifically?
 The best way is to schedule a consultation.
-Due to the COVID-19 pandemic, many bariatric surgeons, such as Dr. Moeinolmlolki of Healthy Life Bariatrics in Los Angeles, are offering virtual consultations.
-These video based chats can help to determine if you mesh with the surgeon in question before making a visit to the surgical center for a full physical and psychological assessment.
+Due to the COVID-19 pandemic, many bariatric surgeons, such as Dr. Moeinololki of Healthy Life Bariatrics in Los Angeles, offer virtual consultations.
+These video-based chats can help determine if you mesh with the surgeon before visiting the surgical center for a full physical and psychological assessment.
 Make sure you do your homework in finding a doctor, however.
-Your choice of weight loss surgeon is one of the most important decisions to make if you hope for the best and longest-lasting bariatric outcomes.
+Your choice of weight loss surgeon is one of the most important decisions if you hope for the best and longest-lasting bariatric outcomes.

 8. Your Surgeon is Using the Best Bariatric Surgical Technique

 Bariatric surgery has come a long way since it was first introduced to patients in 1950.
-Back then, open gastric bypass was the surgery dujour.
-Then came the gastric band in the 70s, duodenal switch in the 80s, open sleeve gastrectomy in the late nineties before the lap-band became popular at the turn of the century.
+Back then, open gastric bypass was the surgery du jour.
+Then came the gastric band in the 70s, the duodenal switch in the 80s, and open sleeve gastrectomy in the late nineties before the lap band became popular at the turn of the century.
 Today, the laparoscopic gastric sleeve and gastric balloons are the most common weight loss surgeries.
 They have the highest chances of positive outcomes (along with low complication rates).

-The reason we have gone through so many different kinds of procedures is that medicine has improved, and so has our knowledge of how the body works.
-Back in the fifties and sixties, and even in the nineties, bariatric surgeons had no idea that procedures like the open gastric bypass and lap-band are associated with complications, some of them serious.
+We have gone through many different procedures because medicine has improved, and so has our knowledge of how the body works.
+In the fifties and sixties, and even in the nineties, bariatric surgeons had no idea that procedures like the open gastric bypass and lap band were associated with serious complications.

-Make sure the surgeon you opt for has experience with an FDA-approved and commonly accepted weight loss surgical procedure.
+Ensure the surgeon you opt for has experience with an FDA-approved and commonly accepted weight loss surgical procedure.
 The gastric sleeve and gastric balloon are two examples.
 Your surgeon should be able to perform those surgeries and have case studies to back up their credibility.
-Don’t be afraid to ask for before and after cases where the surgery in question worked for patients before you.
-Asking pertinent questions and vetting your surgeon carefully on the procedure in question can protect your health.
+Don’t be afraid to ask for before and after cases where the surgery worked for patients before you.
+Asking pertinent questions and carefully vetting your surgeon on the procedure can protect your health.
 It will ensure the highest chances of success following weight loss surgery.

 9. You’re Willing to Seek Follow-Up Bariatric Surgery Care

 Your obligation as a weight loss surgery patient does not end when you wake up from surgery.
 That moment is instead when you need to do the most work.
-After surgery is when you have to watch out the most for any complications so that you can relay them to your surgeon.
-You need to keep up with your after-care appointments so that your bariatric surgeon can remove your drains, asses your gastric stapling, and ask you about your progress.
+After surgery, you must watch out for complications and relay them to your surgeon.
+You must keep up with your after-care appointments so your bariatric surgeon can remove your drains, asses your gastric stapling, and ask about your progress.

-As you will learn by the surgeon during your initial consultation, the success of any bariatric surgical procedure is unknown at the time of your discharge.
+As you will learn from the surgeon during your initial consultation, the success of any bariatric surgical procedure is unknown at the time of your discharge.
 Weight loss following surgery generally occurs over a 12 to 18-month period.
-Follow up care with your surgeon will help to maximize your success during this time because adjustments can be made, just in case your weight loss stalls at any stage during your recovery.
+Follow-up care with your surgeon will help maximize your success because adjustments can be made if your weight loss stalls at any stage during your recovery.

 10. A State-of-the-Art Bariatric Surgery Center

 All surgeries come with risks.
 Minimally invasive surgery like bariatrics is no different.
-You can minimize risks for things like infections or excessive bleeding by asking about the surgical center during your initial consultation.
-The best weight loss surgeon will use a state-of-the-art bariatrics facility that follows all federal and local safety and sanitation guidelines.
-Do not be afraid to ask during the consultation about the type of surgical center your doctor will be using.
+You can minimize infection or bleeding risks by asking about the surgical center during your initial consultation.
+The best weight loss surgeon will use a state-of-the-art bariatric facility that follows all federal and local safety and sanitation guidelines.
+Do not be afraid to ask about the type of surgical center your doctor will use during the consultation.
 Or ask if the weight loss surgery will be conducted in a hospital setting.
-This detail is critical to know, so that you know your surgeon has access to the best weight loss surgical equipment, and follows the necessary safety protocols to protect your health before, during, and after surgery.
+This detail is critical so you know your surgeon has access to the best weight loss surgical equipment and follows the necessary safety protocols to protect your health before, during, and after surgery.

 You now have a handy checklist you can use to ensure you have the most positive weight loss surgery outcome.
-You want to lose the excess weight for life.
-By ensuring you are a good candidate for surgery, and by opting for the best procedure, most qualified doctor, and safest surgical center, you are sure to reach your weight goals with bariatric surgery.
+Suppose you want to lose excess Weight for life.
+You will surely reach your weight goals with bariatric surgery by ensuring you are a good candidate for surgery and opting for the best procedure, the most qualified doctor, and the safest surgical center.

 Discover if Weight Loss Surgery is Right for You!

-Looking to lose the excess weight?
-If you have a BMI over 35 with one or more associated health conditions, or 40 and above, which is considered morbidly obese, schedule a virtual consultation with Dr. Moeinolmolki at Healthy Life Bariatrics, and ask about our new cutting-edge surgical center in sunny and beautiful Los Angeles, California.
+Are you looking to lose excess Weight?
+If you have a BMI over 35 with one or more associated health conditions, or 40 and above, which is considered morbidly obese, schedule a virtual consultation with Dr. Moeinolmolki at Healthy Life Bariatrics and ask about our new cutting-edge surgical center in sunny and beautiful Los Angeles, California.
 Dr. Moeinolmolki can help you shed the excess weight safely and for life.
-Call (310) 694-4486 to learn more.
+Call (310) 807-1735 to learn more.